Tree-Structured Data Clustering-Driven Neural Network for Intra Prediction in Video Coding: The Framework of TreeNet

-In this paper, the number of reference lines $L$ is set as 8, and the network depth $D$ is set as 4.
-Different networks are designed for blocks of different sizes.
-In HEVC, the luma TU's size ranges from 4$\times$4 to 32$\times$32.
-The layer dimensions of networks are set to be 128, 256, 256, 512 for 4$\times$4, 8$\times$8, 16$\times$16, and 32$\times$32 blocks, respectively.
+In TreeNet, the number of reference lines $k$ is set as 8, and the network depth $d$ is set as 4, as recommended in \cite{b7}.
+Different networks are designed for square blocks of different sizes.
+The layer dimensions of networks are set to be 512, 1024, 1024, 2048, 2048 for 4$\times$4, 8$\times$8, 16$\times$16, 32$\times$32, and 64$\times$64 blocks,respectively.